-If you can afford it, we always recommend the mesh-head options.
+If you can afford it, we recommend the mesh-head option.

 Best Electronic Drum Set for Beginners

-This 5 piece kit has lots of great features making it a very interesting option for those just starting out and drummers that need a compact electronic system.
+This 5 piece kit has lots of great features making it a very interesting option for beginners and drummers that need a compact electronic system.

 The samples you get with TD-1K are surprisingly good for the price.
-Roland has included some 15 drum set presets for you to work with, which makes the TD-1K more than versatile compared to its immediate competition.
-The quality of the samples is up there as well.
+Roland has included 15 drum set presets for you to work with, which makes the TD-1K more than versatile compared to its immediate competition.
+The quality of the samples is generally high.
 You won’t get the same crisp sound as you would from Roland’s flagship models, but the performance of TD-1K is nothing to joke about.

 Considering how light TD-1K is and how simplified its rack is, we can easily say that this kit features good mobility.
 It still requires some time to break down and put together again, but you won’t have too much trouble doing so.
 Because of this, TD-1K is a great choice for those who need an affordable gigging kit.